jmihalik/mooberry-story/README.txt

 === Mooberry Story ===
-Contributors: mooberrydreams
+Contributors: mooberrydreams, jmiha
 Donate link: http://www.mooberrydreams.com/products/mooberry-story
 Tags: author, authors, writer, writers, story, creative writing, fiction, serial, book Requires at least: 3.8.0
-Tested up to: 4.4
+Tested up to: 5.2.2
-Stable tag: 1.2.2
+Stable tag: 1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Custom fork of Mooberry Story.
 Organize multiple posts into a story.
 Make it easy for readers to find your stories, including older ones.

 == Description ==

+This is a custom fork of the [Mooberry Story plugin by Mooberry Dreams](http://www.mooberrydreams.com/products/mooberry-story) that addresses a few bugs and makes some aesthetic changes.
+You should probably be using the [main plugin](https://github.com/christiespeich/mooberry-story).

 Mooberry Story helps you post an ongoing story to your blog by grouping the posts into a single story.
 Display a table of contents, re-arrange the order of the posts within the story, and draw attention to your story with sidebar widgets.